cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 ## A. Deployment Scenario

-In this exercise we are deploying a website that provides cost comparisons for users across different service providers.
+In this exercise imagine that we are working on an application that provides cost comparisons for users across different service providers.
 The development teams have worked independently on 3 microservice projects.

 <details>
 <summary>Microservice Details</summary>

-An *account* microservice provides information about all the users, including the the service providers they subscribe to.
+An *account* microservice provides information about a specific account/user, including the the service providers they subscribe to.
 They provide the REST api:

     GET /account           # Returns a health message GET /account/<acct_id> # Returns the specific account detail in JSON

-The *provider* microservice provides detail on particular costs of their service.  they provide the REST api:
+The *provider* microservice provides detail on particular costs of their service.
+They provide the REST api:

     GET /provider                # Returns a health message GET /provider/<provider_id>  # Returns specific provider cost in JSON

-The *cost* microservice integrates information from the other two microservices, and provides a summary of the costs for a specific user.
+The *cost* microservice retrieves information from the other two microservices, and provides a summary of the costs for a specific account/user.
 The endpoint renders an html page and accesses the other microservices.

-    GET /cost            # Returns a health message GET /cost/<cost_id>  # calls the account service to see which providers are associated to the account, then calls each provider to get each cost.
+    GET /cost            # Returns a health message GET /cost/<acct_id>  # calls the account service to see which providers are associated to the account, then calls each provider to get each cost.
 Returns total cost for all providers in JSON

 ***